hill68/ref/00.ref/Model-Based Stochastic Search for Large Scale Optimization of Multi-Agent UAV Swarms.rst

 ..
 [20]
-   J. B. Rawlings and B. T. Stewart, “Coordinating multiple optimization- based controllers: New opportunities and challenges,” Journal of Process Control, vol. 18, no. 9, pp. 839–845, 2008.
+   J. B. Rawlings and B. T. Stewart, “Coordinating multiple optimization-based controllers: New opportunities and challenges,” Journal of Process Control, vol. 18, no. 9, pp. 839–845, 2008.

 ..
 [21]